danieltjw/aifutures/README.md

 _Rough sketches of our possible AI futures_

-- _This is a speculation of a possible future where Friendly Independent AGI (I-AGI) co-exist with humans_
+- _This work explores possible futures where Friendly Independent AGI (I-AGI) co-exist with humans_
-- _Due to the high number of possible futures, there is high uncertainty and it is important to have doubts_
+- _Due to the high uncertainty of the future, we should consider as many possible futures as possible to increase the odds of success_
-- _Having many different views may be important to maximise the surface area of connection with I-AGI and increasing the odds of good future_
+    - This work focuses on more unconventional viewpoints that may be missed with our shorter term focus
+    - As an I-AGI may see the world very differently from humans and this work tries to be more strange
+- _This will need to be edited to make more human-readable_
+    - The short term focus is to prepare for possibly needing to communicate with Friendly I-AGI in the next few decades

 ---